whatifif/react-webvr/README.md

 `Click the button again to exit the WebVR 3D space and return to 2D page.`

-`Drag your mouse on the screen to see around ( the sky will takes time to load )`
+`Drag your mouse on the screen to look around ( the sky will takes time to load )`

-`Use keyboard 'w' 'a' 's' 'd' to move coffee cup around.`
+`Use your keyboard 'w' 'a' 's' 'd' to move coffee cup around.`

 ### Project

 This project is to demonstrate the WebVR using aframe and react.

-The WebVR 2D page is intentionally not removed to demonstrate 2D and 3D can coexists.

 This project is inspired by [RSpace/aframe-meetup-example](https://github.com/rspace/aframe-meetup-example).